-Caring for an old property requires a little extra thought, but the maintenance doesn’t have to be hard work.
+Caring for an old property requires a little extra thought, but home maintenance doesn’t have to be hard work.
 However, certain jobs should be undertaken annually or bi-annually to prevent damage to your home, and will prove far less costly than having to remedy serious problems that will occur if the property is not maintained.
-Regularly checking your home for maintenance will also mean that you will spot issues early, and there will be less of a chance of problems developing.
+Regularly running home maintenance checks will also mean that you will spot issues early, and there will be less of a chance of problems developing.

 Clear gutters and gullies of leaves and other debris, and check the state of rainwater goods.